 Nominal Range

-With the effective intenisty of the AtoN light, the nominal range can be calaculated by applying the method described in IALA Recommendation R0202.
+With the effective intensity of the AtoN light, the nominal range can be calculated by applying the method described in IALA Recommendation R0202.

 Colour and Sectors

 Signal Colour

 The measurement of the colour of a light source in the laboratory is carried out by one of two methods: either by use of a tristimulus colorimeter (see APPENDIX 1 4.1), or a spectroradiometer (see APPENDIX 1 4.2).
 The results from either method should be reduced to x, y coordinates that enable a colour point to be plotted on a CIE 1931 chromaticity chart [24].
 The light source is usually mounted on an optical bench or table to reduce the uncertainty of distance measurement.